sashacrljenica/AdoNetConsoleApplication/README.md

 # AdoNetConsoleApplication
-This is Console application which use Ado.Net and MSSQL technologies.
+This is C# Console application for exercise which use Ado.Net and MSSQL technologies.